 Understanding the Scott | Vicknair Law Estate Planning Process

 Our experienced estate planning attorneys are sensitive to your concerns about the future.
 In our initial planning conference, we will discuss your situation and present various options for achieving them.
 Once a plan is crafted, we will start the drafting process.

 The estate plans we draft are unique to each client.
 Even though we help hundreds of families with estate plans every year and have seen every possible situation, we do not use cookie-cutter forms and generic templates.
 We construct your estate planning documents clause by clause to tailor it to your exact needs.
-Contact us in our New Orleans office today to take that first step towards the peace of mind you deserve as you think about the future.
+Contact us today to take that first step towards the peace of mind you deserve as you think about the future.